Self-incrimination: England and Wales

 Applying to England and Wales, the Criminal Justice and Public Order Act 1994 amended the right to silence by allowing inferences to be drawn by the jury in cases where a suspect refuses to explain something, and then later produces an explanation.
-In other words, the jury is entitled to infer that the accused fabricated the explanation at a later date, as he or she refused to provide the explanation during the time of the police questioning.
+In other words, the jury is entitled to infer that the accused fabricated the explanation at a later date, since the accused refused to provide the explanation during the time of the police questioning.
 The jury is also free not to make such an inference.

-Scots law
+Scotland

 In Scots criminal and civil law, both common and statute law originated and operate separately from that in England and Wales.
 In Scots law, the right to silence remains unchanged by the above, and juries' rights to draw inferences are severely curtailed.

-On January 25, 2018, the law in Scotland changed in regards to people being detained by police.
+On January 25, 2018, the law in Scotland changed in regard to people being detained by police.
 These changes only affect people who are arrested after January 25, 2018.
 Those who are arrested have 'the right to remain silent' and are not obligated to answer questions asked by police.
 However, although someone being detained by police does not need to answer questions regarding the crime they are accused of, it is mandatory for detainees to answer basic questions of identity such as: name, date of birth, address, and nationality.